Image of a road over a river and green landscapes as a sustainable mobility concept

 1. Renewable fuels

-One of the most promising fields is that of renewable fuels, such as biofuels produced from organic waste, which Repsol already distributes to 26 service stations throughout the peninsula.
+One of the most promising fields is that of renewable fuels, such as biofuels produced from organic waste.

 2. Carpooling and carsharing